 Notes: Each cell reports a point estimate and standard error for the coefficient on normed fragmentation from a separate regression given by Equation 2.
 These regressions use the main analysis sample.
-The columns vary in which movers are included.
-Columns 1 and 3 include movers whose move destination had higher provider and organizational fragmentation than their origin, respectively.
-Columns 2 and 4 include movers with destinations with lower fragmentation.
-All columns include all non-movers.
+N=4,459,556 patient-years in each regression.
 Robust standard errors clustered at the patient level in parentheses.